LemLib/LemLib/docs/tutorials/2_setting_up_the_chassis.md

 <img src="./assets/2_setting_up_the_chassis/track_width.png" height=400 style="display: block;margin-left: auto;margin-right: auto;">

 We also need to tell LemLib the diameter of the wheels.
-Wheels typically come in 4 sizes: 2.75&quot;, 3.25&quot;, 4&quot;, and 4.125&quot;.
-After that, we need to tell LemLib the rpm of the wheels.
+LemLib has wheel presets you can use for this (e.g `lemlib::Omniwheel::NEW_4` for the new 4 inch wheels) After that, we need to tell LemLib the rpm of the wheels.
 If your drivetrain is not geared, then the rpm of the wheels is the same as the rpm of the motor cartridge.
 If it is geared, refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/1RSoLv3tnpiCgFyHb0QayxK-42r9MgVRD_4QQmeFM618/edit#gid=0) to find the rpm of the wheels.
+And finally, we need to tell the robot how fast it can go around corners.
+If you have traction wheels, you can start at 8+, but if you don't have traction wheels, start at 2.
+We will tune this later.

 Now that we have all the information we need, we can create a `lemlib::Drivetrain_t` struct to pass to LemLib.
 Below is an example:
 ```cpp